isaacko2006/fall2025-CSF-iko2/csf_assign02/README.txt

 -gsimurd1@jh.edu

 TODO: contributions of each team member
-Isaac: Completed complement function (and the helper functions).
+Isaac: Completed the ellipse function and helped with the emboss function.

-Gavin: Completed the transpose function and also debugged all of the written code to check for memory errors or logical faults.
+Gavin: Completed the emboss function with help from Isaac.